What is a hotel mattress run, and how do you do one?

 However, it seems – under Spanish law, or at least the law in some cities – that the first named guest MUST turn up for the reservation to be valid.
 Even though I was named as 2nd guest and the notes to the booking said that I would arrive first, I had major issues.
 Luckily I had a credit card in her name on me.
 The hotel agreed to swipe this for incidentals which would make it appear as if she had checked in.
 I could easily have come unstuck with that one.

 It is also worth noting that UK hotels seem to have become much stricter in asking for ID.
-When Rhys reviewed the Courtyard hotel at Luton Airport last year, which I booked in my name via my Marriott Bonvoy account, he had substantial difficulties checking in.
+When Rhys reviewed the Courtyard hotel at Luton Airport in 2020, which I booked in my name via my Marriott Bonvoy account, he had substantial difficulties checking in.
 Unsurprisingly they thought that someone at an airport hotel should have some sort of ID to hand.

 Want to earn more hotel points?
 Click here to see our complete list of promotions from the major hotel chains or use the ‘Hotel Offers’ link in the menu bar at the top of the page.